tri-cods/html-css/lessons.md

 <img src="filename.png" alt="Text in these quotes describes the image" />
 ```

-For more information, see what the [Social Security Administration](https://www.ssa.gov/accessibility/files/SSA_Alternative_Text_Guide.pdf) has to say.
+For more information about using alt text, see what the [Social Security Administration](https://www.ssa.gov/accessibility/files/SSA_Alternative_Text_Guide.pdf) has to say.

 ## What images can I use on my site?